Developer Guide

 What programming languages can I use with odds APIs?

 SharpAPI has a TypeScript/JavaScript SDK and REST endpoints accessible from any language.
 The Odds API has community wrappers.
-OddsPapi offers SDKs in 8 languages.
+OddsPapi (odds papi) supports multiple languages.

 Can I test an odds API before paying?